-For example, the EU has a very unique 'own resource' in the form of dedicated satellite/GEOINT capabilities, which can provide crucial real-time information about border control and border monitoring, treaty verification, arms control and nonproliferation (encompassing chemical weapons), illegal farming/fishing/wildlife activities, and environmental monitoring (among other uses).
-Further research into the value-added of the EU Satellite Centre (EU SatCen) and related EU programmes like Copernicus, Space Situational Awareness, Galileo/EGNOS, and others involving RTDI more generally would therefore be helpful.
-This could include (for example) detailed comparative case studies of previous EU SatCen contributions to early warning capabilities for completed and ongoing CSDP actions in conflict situations.
-10 It could also involve pilot projects regarding new capabilities such as micro-satellites and full-motion video surveillance via satellite.
-Similar to GEOINT capabilities in terms of offering real-time monitoring on the ground in host countries, drones may have more potential than we have seen during previous CSDP missions, where they were used in a limited capacity in EUFOR Tchad/RCA.
-The Commission has developed a strategy for drones, and the UN used them in the Democratic Republic of Congo, but the extent to which this capability will become a more prominent EU tool for CPP and other related humanitarian/development activities, such as delivering medicines (for example), remains to be seen.
+For example, the EU has a very unique 'own resource' in the form of dedicated satellite/GEOINT capabilities, which can provide crucial real-time information about border control and border monitoring, treaty verification, arms control and non-proliferation (encompassing chemical weapons), illegal farming/fishing/wildlife activities, and environmental monitoring (among other uses).
+Further research into the value-added of the EU Satellite Centre (EU SatCen) and related EU programmes like Copernicus,4 Space Situational Awareness, Galileo/EGNOS,5 and others involving RTDI6 more generally would therefore be helpful.
+This could include (for example) detailed comparative case studies of previous EU SatCen contributions to early warning capabilities for completed and ongoing CSDP actions in conflict situations.7 It

-&lt;sup>7 Copernicus services include land management, the marine environment, atmosphere, emergency response, security and climate change.
+4 Copernicus services include land management, the marine environment, atmosphere, emergency response, security and climate change.

-&lt;sup>8 Galileo is the Global Navigation Satellite System under development by the EU; planned full operational capability is 2019.
+5 Galileo is the Global Navigation Satellite System under development by the EU; planned full operational capability is 2019.
 EGNOS is the European Geostationary Navigation Overlay Service, which helps to ensure the reliability and accuracy of Galileo.

-&lt;sup>9 Research, Technology, Development, and Innovation.
+6 Research, Technology, Development, and Innovation.

-&lt;sup>10 Such as its role in EUMM Georgia, EUNAVFOR Somalia, EUFOR Tchad/RCA, EUTM Uganda, EUFOR Althea, and EUBAM Rafah.
+7 Such as its role in EUMM Georgia, EUNAVFOR Somalia, EUFOR Tchad/RCA, EUTM Uganda, EUFOR Althea, and EUBAM Rafah.